emmanuel-battesti/place-bot/README.md

 ### Odometer sensor

-In the file *src/place_bot/entities/robot_sensors.py*, it is described in the class *RobotOdometer*.
+In the file *src/place_bot/entities/odometer.py*, it is described in the class *Odometer*.

 This sensor returns an array of data containing the pose of the robot by integrating its displacement at each step.
 Its displacement is :